The Merced 2020 Project is the product of significant planning among campus, system and community stakeholders.

 Fall 2019: "Second Delivery" of three new facilities

-Second delivery includes a new wet-laboratory, computational laboratory buildings with faculty offices, and an outdoor competition field.
+Second delivery included a new wet-laboratory, computational laboratory buildings with faculty offices, and an outdoor competition field.
 It is 150,800 assignable square feet in size.

 Lab 2A: A wet laboratory building designed by SOM.